Stirling (Scottish Parliament constituency)

-Stirling is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of Stirling.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
+Stirling is a county constituency of the Scottish Parliament covering part of the council area of Stirling.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
 It is one of nine constituencies in the Mid Scotland and Fife electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The seat has been held by Evelyn Tweed of the Scottish National Party since the 2021 Scottish Parliament election.

 Electoral region

-The other eight constituencies of the Mid Scotland and Fife region are Clackmannanshire and Dunblane, Cowdenbeath, Dunfermline, Kirkcaldy, Mid Fife and Glenrothes, North East Fife, Perthshire North, Perthshire South and Kinross-shire.
+The other eight constituencies of the Mid Scotland and Fife region are: Clackmannanshire and Dunblane, Cowdenbeath, Dunfermline, Fife North East, Kirkcaldy, Mid Fife and Glenrothes, Perthshire North, Perthshire South and Kinross-shire.
 The region covers all of the Clackmannanshire council area, all of the Fife council area, all of the Perth and Kinross council area and all of the Stirling council area.

 Constituency boundaries and council area

-The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of a pre-existing Westminster (House of Commons) constituency.
-For the 2005 United Kingdom general election Scottish Westminster constituencies were generally replaced with new larger constituencies whilst Scottish Parliament constituencies were left unchanged, meaning Holyrood and Westminster constituencies no longer aligned.
+The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of a pre-existing House of Commons constituency.
+For the 2005 United Kingdom general election House of Commons constituencies in Scotland were generally replaced with new larger constituencies whilst Scottish Parliament constituencies were left unchanged, meaning the two sets of constituencies no longer aligned.
 The Stirling Westminster constituency was slightly enlarged and now includes all of the Stirling council area.

-The constituency boundaries were altered ahead of the 2011 Scottish Parliament election by the first periodical review of Scottish Parliament constituencies.
-The rest of Stirling council area is represented by the Clackmannanshire and Dunblane constituency.

-The electoral wards used in the creation of Stirling are listed below.
-All of these wards are in Stirling council area:
+Scottish Parliament constituency boundaries were altered ahead of the 2011 Scottish Parliament election by the first periodic review of Scottish Parliament boundaries.
+Since this review, the Stirling council area has been covered by two constituencies, the Stirling seat and Clackmannanshire and Dunblane.
+The electoral wards of Stirling Council used in the creation of the Stirling seat at the 2011 review were: